runo-hr/Diction-and-Dictionary-Scrapping/README.md

     </ul>

     The application needs to check if a provided url is valid and if its not, alert the user and ask to provide a valid url.

+2. No scheme provided
+What happens when a user provides <em>google.com</em> or <em>www.google.com</em>?
+These have no scheme.
+How does the app handle such situations?

 ### Request handling
 Whenever a POST request is made, the home_page function in routes.py retrieves the data from the HTML forms.